-President Obama had a friendly kick-off in Japan earlier in 2015.
+Former US President Obama had a friendly kick-off in Japan in 2015.
 Except he didn’t face off against Keisuke Honda, but a diminutive 55-inch humanoid robot.

 Welcome to the age of robotics and artificial intelligence.
 Nowhere is this more apparent than in Japan.

-Prime Minister Shinzo Abe famously declared he wants a “Robot Olympics” when Japan hosts the Olympics in 2020 – envisioning all the robots coming together on the world stage to compete in technical skills.
+Former Prime Minister Shinzo Abe famously declared he wanted a “Robot Olympics” when Japan hosted the Olympics in 2020 – envisioning all the robots coming together on the world stage to compete in technical skills.
 With the rising popularity of robotics and automated systems in Japan, its human workforce appears seemingly on the way to obsolescence.

 In reality, there are more opportunities than ever with the expansion of the robotics industry.

-The robotics industry’s projected US$100 billion in growth by 2020 is an indication of where the money is, and what could be used to further train employees to better handle robotics and enhance their performance.
+The robotics industry’s projected US$200 billion in growth by 2030 is an indication of where the money is, and what could be used to further train employees to better handle robotics and enhance their performance.